AntaresSimulatorTeam/antares-doc/docs/tutorials/create-blank-study.md

 # Create a blank study

-Creating a blank study is fairly easy you need to click on the
+Creating a blank study is fairly easy.
+You need to click on the
 :octicons-plus-circle-16: **Create** button in the top left.
 Give it a name and select the study version you want to use.
 This will depend on the list of installed executables on your installation